mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Warlock, Cult Leader, Ambitious Villain **Age:** 31 | **Alignment:** Chaotic Evil
+**Role:** Warlock, Cult Leader, Ambitious Villain

+### Background

 Vexis made a pact with something in the void and now leads a small cult seeking more power.
 Charming, ruthless, and convinced she's the protagonist of her own story.

+### Connections
-**Connections:** Commands 20 cultists.
+Commands 20 cultists.
 Her patron demands souls.
 Rival of other warlocks and necromancers.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Her patron is trapped and uses her to work toward freedom.
-She's not as in control as she thinks.
+1. His patron is trapped and uses his to work toward freedom.
+2. He's not as in control as he thinks.
 Has a twin sister who's a paladin.
+}}

+### Hooks
-**Hooks:** Villain for lower-level parties.
-The patron could be the real threat.
-The twin sister adds complexity.
+- Villain for lower-level parties.
+- The patron could be the real threat.
+- The twin sister adds complexity.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}